 Momentum Trading: Usually investors always seek to “buy low and sell high”.
 Momentum Trading instead focuses on trends that are “buying high and sell higher”.
 The time for this strategy can vary from hours to days.
-The longer a stock is hold, the longer the risk is.
+The longer a stock is held, the longer the risk is.

 Reversal Trading: Reversal means that the stock price is going up, then it goes down, and then will go up again.
 Investors that look for this pattern concentrate on finding the cheapest price